Wisdom applies to all stages and objects and qualities and is content,

 Not to repel or destroy so much as accept, add, extend, fuse, rehabilitate, complete.

-Secure and content with all, content with the present, content with the past,
+Content with the present, content with the past, content with the future—

 Let the future care for itself, where it reveals its troubles.